feedthebot.com How to follow the Google webmaster guidelines

 Checking for static text link navigation.

-A quick check to see what links are visible to a search engine spider can be done through a search engine spider simulator.
-There are many available on the web, or use our spider simulator
+A quick check to see what links and resources are visible to a search engine spider can be accomplished with online tools.
+There are many available on the web, or use our free seo tool.